Whats 75 Kg In Pounds

 • Q: Is it always necessary to use a precise conversion factor?

 A: For most everyday purposes, rounding the conversion factor to 2.20 or 2.205 is sufficient.
-However, for applications requiring high precision, such as scientific research or pharmaceutical calculations, a more accurate factor should be used.
+Still, for applications requiring high precision, such as scientific research or pharmaceutical calculations, a more accurate factor should be used.

 • Q: Are there online tools to help with these conversions?